OndraM/matej-client-php/README.md

     ->send();
 ```

-`send()` method returns a Recommendations response, which will allows you to access full response data:
+From `$response`, you can also access rest of the data:

 ```php
 $response = $matej->request()